iwandejong/341-project/README.md

     - When declaring variables or functions seperate every token by a (" ") space.
         - This includes Tab key, Enter key, and extra spaces in between.
     - Variables must start with a capital letter V and followed by and underscore (_).
+    - if there are no Global variables, the begin token must be on the same line as the main or directly below it.
-    - Example of variable declaration: num V_a01 , num V_a02 , num      V_a01 , and so on.
+    - Example of variable declaration: num V_a01 , num V_a02 , num      V_a03 , and so on.

 - Declaring functions:
     - When declaring variables or functions seperate every token by a (" ") space.